piotr-bak/nataliadziubek.pl/README.md

 ## NATALIA DZIUBEK COACH WEBSITE

 Repository of a project I implemented for Natalia Dziubek, coach from Gdynia.
+Design by Natalia Możdżeń.
 Built with React, using Tailwind CSS.

 ### **In order to run:**